 Nowadays, more and more users are trying to store their data on cloud storage drives.
-Many cloud storage drives provide a certain storage space for free, and because of this, a lot of users sign up for many accounts or using more than one cloud drives for more free storage space.
+Many cloud storage drives provide certain storage space for free, and because of this, a lot of users sign up for many accounts or use more than one cloud drive for more free storage space.